cookies-xor-cream/HugoTest/content/posts/poetry/wip/if_only_the_devil_were_a_botanist.md

 ---
 tags: ['TODO']
-title: 'If Only The Devil Were A Botanist'
+title: "If Only The Devil Were A Botanist"
 date: 2023-10-02
 ---